manpanmanpan/manpanmanpan.github.io/_posts/2019-3-11-Tree Model.md

 #### Any pros and cons in practical implementation?

-## 4. Boosting
+## 3. Boosting (reducing the bias)

-Boosting works in a similar way as Bagging, except that the trees are grown sequentially: each tree is grown using information from previously grown trees.
+Boosting works in a similar way as Bagging, except that the trees are grown **sequentially**: each tree is grown using information from previously grown trees.
 Boosting does not involve bootstrap sampling; instead each tree is fit on a modified version of the original data set.

 Note that in boosting, the construction of each tree depends strongly on the trees that have already been grown.